Carter's: Undervalued Retailer With Nearly 7% Yield

 In addition to NOPAT growth, Carter's has generated a cumulative $333 million (8% of market cap) in free cash flow (FCF) over the past five years.
 Carter's has also exhibited good stewardship of capital and has improved its return on invested capital (ROIC) from 9% in 2011 to 12% in 2016, per Figure 2.

-Figure 2: Improvements In Carter's' ROIC
+Figure 2: Improvements In Carter's ROIC

 Sources: New Constructs, LLC and company filings